jasleen2007/Induction_programme/README.md

 After the auditorium sessions, students attended a __P2P (Peer-to-Peer) lecture__ held in the Workshop Seminar Hall, where they learned about basic programming concepts, including operators, conditional statements like "if-else," and logical flow in coding—encouraging hands-on practice and interactive learning.
 The day concluded with a __Chemistry lecture by Prof. Karan Bhalla__, where he introduced the water chemistry chapter.

 ---

+## ✅ Ongoing Experience

+The induction programme continues to be an enriching and multidimensional experience.
+Each session, lecture, and activity is helping us adapt to college life both academically and socially.
+We look forward to the upcoming days with enthusiasm, eager to learn more, grow intellectually, and become part of the vibrant college community.